orizens/orizens.com/src/pages/blog/2012-06-26-backbone-view-patterns-the-render-method.md

 ## An Enhanced Table View

-Suppose there&#8217;s a decision to construct the rows by a RowView in order to enhance the table&#8217;s behavior.
+Suppose there's a decision to construct the rows by a RowView in order to enhance the table's behavior.

 This RowView should be something like: